 Republic was successfully ended in 2009.
 We managed to keep the work in Senegal since then, establishing first Derbianus Czech Society for African Wildlife (CSAW) in 2010 which became

-the main tool for conservation of the Western Derby eland.
+the main tool for conservation of the Western giant eland.
 In 2015, we changed

-our name to the NGO Derbianus Conservation.
+our name to the NGO Derbianus Conservation and in 2023 we extended to Antelope Conservation.
 Since then we learned at lot a we widened our scope to provide our expertise and know-how to more antelope species in need.
 More information on our activities in each year can be found in our annual